Free Trade Hall: Events

+1850s–1930s

 The Free Trade Hall was a venue for public meetings and political speeches and a concert hall.
 Charles Dickens performed here in the summer of 1857 in Wilkie Collins's play The Frozen Deep.
 In 1872 Benjamin Disraeli gave his One Nation speech.
 In 1904, Winston Churchill delivered a speech at the hall defending Britain's policy of free trade.
 The Times called it "one of the most powerful and brilliant he has made."

 In 1905 the Women's Social and Political Union (WSPU) activists, Christabel Pankhurst and Annie Kenney were ejected from a meeting addressed by the Liberal politician Sir Edward Grey, who repeatedly refused to answer their question on Votes for Women.
 Christabel Pankhurst immediately began an impromptu meeting outside, and when the police moved them on, contrived to be arrested and brought to court.
 So began the militant WSPU campaign for the vote.

 After Sir Charles Hallé founded the Hallé Orchestra in 1858, its home was the Free Trade Hall until the hall was damaged in the Manchester Blitz.
 The Hallé performed at the reopening in 1951 with the Orchestra's musical director and conductor, Sir John Barbirolli, who remained until 1970.
 The final concert there was in 1996.
 Kathleen Ferrier sang at the re-opening of the Free Trade Hall in 1951, ending with a performance of Elgar's "Land of Hope and Glory", the only performance of that piece in her career.

 The following event is from a theatrical biography including details of pantomimes in the 1930s.
 "Elisse De Vere and Sam Welbo were direct from the continent with a graceful act, a combination of dance and acrobatics. ...
 De Vere and Welbo husband and wife originated in Russia.
 They fled the pogroms.
 In England they were part of a bill, the chief part of which, was Hamilton's Excursions, a diorama, or early form of cinema, utilising a screen. ...
 De Vere and Welbo operated this system when it was shown at the Manchester Free Trade Hall, as well as presenting their dance act in another part of the programme.
 One of their scenes worked on the Diorama - silent pictures - was Napoleon's "Retreat from Moscow" in their native Russia."

+1960s–1970s

+Bob Dylan played here in 1965, and again in 1966, the occasion of the "Judas!" shout.
+The famous bootleg that circulated from Dylan's 1966 tour, which was incorrectly dubbed the 'Royal Albert Hall' concert for years, was in fact the recording from the Manchester Free Trade Hall 1966 concert.
+This concert was eventually officially released in 1998 as The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert.